High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: High-dimensional high-frequency regression

 with probability greater than $1-p^{-a}$ for any given positive constant $a$.
 Furthermore, we have, with probability greater than $1-p^{-a}$ for any given positive constant $a$,

 where $b_n= s_p ^{2-\delta} ( \log p / n^{1/2} )^{(2-\delta)/2}+ s_p s_{\omega,p} ( \log p / n^{1/2} )^{(2-q)/2} + s_p (\log p)^{3/2} / n^{1/2} $. \end{theorem}

-\begin{remark} The debiased Dantzig instantaneous beta is decomposed by the martingale difference term $ \mathcal{X}_i ^{\top}\mathcal{Z}_i + \mathcal{A}_i $ and the non-martingale remaining term $R_i$.
-The martingale difference term can enjoy the law of large number property, so the integrated beta estimator has a faster convergence rate than the Dantzig instantaneous beta estimator.
-The remaining non-martingale terms have the same order as those of the martingale terms for the integrated beta estimator.
-Unlike the biased Dantzig estimator, the non-martingale remaining terms do not impact on the integrated beta estimator. \end{remark}
+\begin{remark} The debiased Dantzig instantaneous coefficient is decomposed into the martingale difference term $ \mathcal{X}_i ^{\top}\mathcal{Z}_i + \mathcal{A}_i $ and the non-martingale remaining term $R_i$.
+The martingale difference term can enjoy the law of large numbers property, so the integrated coefficient estimator has a faster convergence rate than the Dantzig instantaneous coefficient estimator.
+The remaining non-martingale terms have the same order as those of the martingale terms for the integrated coefficient estimator.
+Unlike the biased Dantzig estimator, the non-martingale remaining terms do not impact on the integrated coefficient estimator. \end{remark}

-\begin{remark} Theorem \ref{Thm3} shows the element-wise convergence rate for the debiased Dantzig integrated beta.
-When we have the exact sparse beta and inverse matrix processes, that is, $\delta= q= 0$, the debiased Dantzig integrated beta estimator has the convergence rate $ s_p ( s_p + s_{\omega,p}) (\log p )^{3/2}/ n^{1/2}$.
+\begin{remark} Theorem \ref{Thm3} shows the elementwise convergence rate for the debiased Dantzig integrated coefficient.
+When we have the exact sparse coefficient and inverse matrix processes, that is, $\delta= q= 0$, the debiased Dantzig integrated coefficient estimator has the convergence rate $ s_p ( s_p + s_{\omega,p}) (\log p )^{3/2}/ n^{1/2}$.
 The $n^{1/2}$ term is related with the sample size, which is known as the optimal rate.
 The $ (\log p )^{3/2}$ term comes from handling the high-dimensional error bound.
-Usually, in high-dimensional literature, we have $\sqrt {\log p}$, but the debiased Dantzig integrated beta estimator has $(\log p)^{3/2}$ due to the handling of the high-dimensional error bounds for estimating two betas, such as the instantaneous beta and the integrated beta, and bounding the random processes.
-Finally, the $s_p$ and $s_{\omega,p}$ terms represent the sparsity levels for the beta and inverse volatility matrix.
+Usually, in high-dimensional literature, we have $\sqrt {\log p}$, but the debiased Dantzig integrated coefficient estimator has $(\log p)^{3/2}$ due to the handling of the high-dimensional error bounds for estimating two coefficients, such as the instantaneous coefficient and the integrated coefficient, and bounding the random processes.
+Finally, the $s_p$ and $s_{\omega,p}$ terms represent the sparsity levels for the coefficient and inverse volatility matrix.
 High-dimensional literature commonly assumes the sparsity level to be negligible; hence, we have the convergence rate $n^{-1/2}$ with up to $\log p$ order. \end{remark}

-Theorem \ref{Thm3} indicates that, using the debiasing scheme, we obtain well-performing input integrated beta estimator $\hat{\bbeta}$.
-As described in Section \ref{SEC-Estimation}, with the input integrated beta estimator $\hat{\bbeta}$, we apply the thresholding scheme to account for the sparsity and obtain the TED estimator.
-In the following theorem, we establish the $\ell_1$ convergence rate of the TED estimator.
+Theorem \ref{Thm3} indicates that, using the debiasing scheme, we obtain well-performing input integrated coefficient estimator $\hat{I\beta}$.
+As described in Section \ref{SEC-Estimation}, we then apply the thresholding scheme to $\hat{I\beta}$ to account for the sparsity and obtain the TED estimator.
+The following theorem shows the benefit of the thresholding scheme for the $\ell_1$-norm convergence rate of the TED estimator.

 \begin{theorem} Under the assumptions in Theorems \ref{Thm1}--\ref{Thm2}, let $k_n= c_k n^{1/2}$ for some constant $c_k$.
 For any given positive constant $a$, choose $h_n= C_{h,a} b_n$ for some constant $C_{h,a}$, where $b_n$ is defined in Theorem \ref{Thm3}.
 Then, we have, with probability greater than $1-p^{-a}$,